JasonGiedymin/Snohetta/readme.md

 Faster Scala BigInteger.

 Developed during my personal research with projects that required faster math libraries but that used Scala.
+In particular computing extremely large numbers.

 ## Usage